 Where the respondent is to make a payment to the claimant, the claimant should forward the respondent:

-- a copy of the adjudication determination (This assists in avoiding a dispute over date of receipt of the determination); and
+- a copy of the adjudication determination (this helps avoid a dispute over date of receipt of the determination); and

-- an invoice totaling the adjudicated amount, all fees and charges paid to Adjudicate Today in the proportion determined by the adjudicator (if there is no reference in the determination, the Act requires 50/50 payment) and any interest awarded by the adjudicator (calculated to the date of the invoice).
+- an invoice totaling the adjudicated amount, all fees and charges of the adjudicator and any interest awarded by the adjudicator (calculated to the date of the invoice).